PR-Pilot-AI/smart-workflows/automations/chat-bot/README.md

 # 🤖 Chat Bot Automation

-This automation enhances interaction on issues by providing automated responses to comments on issues labeled with `chat`.
-It's designed to engage users by replying to their comments under specific conditions.
+This automation enables you to turn any Github issue into a conversation with your AI agent by providing automated responses to comments on issues labeled with `chat`.

 ## How it Works